galaxyxone/ipfsStatViewer/readme.md

 - Download the build file and load it as unpacked in Chrome Extension Manager
 - Open extension with your IPFS Daemon running
-- You should see something that looks like this depending on what you have pinned in IPFS